-Elective Unit (Min.
+Elective unit (Min.
 No. 8)

-2nd semester Wednesday morning
+2nd semester: Tuesday morning

 This unit aims to build on the introductory unit in moral theology by exploring a range of important theories and practical issues in moral theology today.
 The areas to be explored include issues such as major trends in contemporary theological ethics, authority in the Church and the problem of theological dissent, moral issues concerning human life, reproductive technologies, abortion, surrogacy, euthanasia, the Church’s role in the arena of politics and public life, problems of divorce/remarriage, the public agenda on gay/lesbian marriage/union, human migration, corporate social responsibility, and capital punishment.